davejlin/sandwich-order-system/README.md

 * A Custom Sandwich must have one Bread and one Filling
 * Optional extras for a Custom Sandwich include Cheese, Vegetables, and Condiments
-  - If selected, only one Cheese is allowed
+  * If selected, only one Cheese is allowed
-  - If selected, unlimited Vegetables and Condiments are allowed
+  * If selected, unlimited Vegetables and Condiments are allowed

 * Optional extras for each order include a Drink and Chips
-  - If selected, only one Drink is allowed
+  * If selected, only one Drink is allowed
-  - If selected, only one Chips is allowed
+  * If selected, only one Chips is allowed
-  - If both are selected, a ComboMeal discount is applied
+  * If both are selected, a ComboMeal discount is applied

 * A list of several options for each type of item is presented

-The system allows the user to create as many orders as desired.
+* The system allows the user to create as many orders as desired.

 User functions available to the user are:

-* Add order, which starts the item selection flow
+* Add order, which starts the order creation process
 * Show all orders, the prices of all items, and the total price
 * Delete all orders
 * Finish and checkout
-* Quit and exit the system
+* Quit to exit the system

 During the order creation process, the user may:

 * Delete the current order
 * Review the current order before finalizing it

-Upon choosing to finish ordering, the user is prompted to review all of his orders, each item price, and the total price.
-He may then choose to pay and checkout, after which his order is sent to fulfillment, and the orders list is reset for the next user.
+Upon choosing to finish ordering:

+* The user is prompted to review all of his orders, each item price, and the total price.
+* He may then choose to pay and checkout, after which his order is sent to fulfillment, and the orders collection is reset for the next user.

 Program Entry Point
 -----